-The experiments have two treatments on the monitoring accuracy; one treatment is the case in which the monitoring accuracy is high.
+The experiments have two treatments that differ with respect to monitoring accuracy; in one treatment, monitoring accuracy is high.
 In this treatment, the signals the player observes and the action choices by the opponent coincide with 90% chance (p = 0.9), and mismatch with 10% chance.
-We refer this treatment as "high accuracy treatment".
+We refer to this treatment as the "high accuracy treatment."
 The other treatment is the case in which the monitoring technology is poorer.
-The signals match with the opponent's action choices with only 60% chance (p = 0.6), which is slightly larger than the chance level (50%).
-We refer this treatment as "low accuracy treatment".
+The signals match with the opponent's action choices with only 60% chance (p = 0.6), which is but still significantly larger than the chance level (50%).
+We refer to this treatment as the "low accuracy treatment."

-All subjects in the four sessions received both treatments, but the treatment order is counter-balanced to minimize order effects.
-First two sessions (52 subjects) started with three repeated games of the low accuracy treatment then proceeded to three repeated games of the high accuracy treatments.
-Second two sessions (56 subjects) are conducted in the reverse order, which started with the high accuracy treatment then proceeded to the low accuracy treatment.
-Each treatment is preceded with a short practice repeated game which consists of two rounds, to let the subjects understand the new treatment.
+All subjects in the four sessions received both treatments, but the treatment order was counterbalanced to minimize order effects.
+The first two sessions (52 subjects) started with three repeated games of the low accuracy treatment and then proceeded to three repeated games of the high accuracy treatments.
+The second two sessions (56 subjects) were conducted in the reverse order, starting with the high accuracy treatment and proceeding to the low accuracy treatment.
+Each treatment was preceded with a short practice repeated game, consisting of two rounds, to let the subjects understand the new treatment.
 Subjects were randomly paired at the start of each repeated game, and the pairs remained unchanged until the end of the repeated game.
-The summary of the treatment order, number of subjects, game lengths in repeated games which are determined by the continuation probability that is explained soon, are displayed in Table 2.
+Table 2 displays the summary of the treatment order, number of subjects, and game lengths in repeated games that are determined by the continuation probability explained hereafter.

-We employ Constant Random Termination in our experiment to mimic the infinitely repeated interactions.
-Each repeated game is to be terminated at each round with a constant probability.
+We employed constant random termination in our experiment to mimic the infinitely repeated interactions.
+Each repeated game was terminated in each round with a constant probability.
 We let the continuation probability be $\delta = 0.967(= 29/30)$.

-With the probability of $1-\delta (=1/30)$, the repeated game was terminated at the current round, and subjects were re-matched with a new opponent and proceeded to the next repeated game.
-Indeed our subjects were not informed in advance which round is the final round for each repeated game, otherwise we were not able to mimic infinitely repeated games due to "the shadow of the future" (Dal Bó (2005)).
-To help our subjects understand that the termination rule is stochastic and the probability of termination at each round is 1/30, we presented 30 cells (numbered from 1 to 30) in the computer screen at the end of each round; one number is selected randomly at the end of each round, and the repeated game is terminated if the number 30 is selected by chance and the 30th cell in the computer screen turns to green, otherwise all the cells numbered 1 to 29 turns to green at once and the repeated game continues.
-The screen is demonstrated in Figure A.1 and A.2 in Appendix 1.
+With probability $1-\delta (=1/30)$, the repeated game was terminated in the current round, and subjects were re-matched with a new opponent and proceeded to the next repeated game.
+Indeed, our subjects were not informed in advance which round was the final round for each repeated game, otherwise we would not have been able to mimic infinitely repeated games owing to "the shadow of the future" (Dal Bó, 2005).
+To help our subjects understand that the termination rule is stochastic and the probability of termination in each round is 1/30, we presented 30 cells (numbered from 1 to 30) on the computer screen at the end of each round; one number was selected randomly at the end of each round, and the repeated game was terminated if the number 30 was selected by chance and the 30th cell in the computer screen turned green, otherwise all the cells numbered 1 to 29 turned green simultaneously and the repeated game continued.
+The screen is demonstrated in Figures A.1 and A.2 in Appendix 1.

-Each subject is informed of the rule of games demonstrated above and the ways in which the game is processed in the computer screen with the aid of printed experimental instructions.
-The instruction is also explained aloud by a recorded voice.
-Moreover, on the computer screen during the experiments, our subjects were always able to look over the structure of the game (the payoff matrix and the accuracy of the signals in the treatment), the history up to the round in the repeated game, that consists of the actions of her own and the signals on the opponent's actions.14
+Each subject was informed of the rule of games demonstrated above and the ways in which the game would proceed on the computer screen with the aid of printed experimental instructions.
+The instructions were also explained aloud by a recorded voice.
+Moreover, using the computer screen during the experiments, our subjects were always able to look over the structure of the game (the payoff matrix and accuracy of the signals in the treatment) and the history up to the round in the repeated game, consisting of her own actions and the signals on the opponent's actions.
+See Appendix 6 for the experimental instructions and the images of the computer screen, translated into English from the original Japanese14.